abid-khan/environment-specific-build/README.md

         appliocation.properties
         production/
         	 appliocation.properties
-        stagging/
+        staging/
         	application.properties

 This this blog we will see how we can use profile to achieve goal.
 We will define three profiles
 * local
-* stagging
+* staging
 * production

 local
 =====
 This is a default profile.
 This is used in eclipse

-stagging
+staging
 ========
-This profile is used to build war for stagging
+This profile is used to build war for staging

 production
 ==========